jonnonz1/nz-statute-book/acts/public/1988/securities-markets-act-1988.md

 (1) A person is a substantial security holder in a public issuer for the purposes of this Act if that person has a substantial holding in that public issuer.
 (2) A person has a substantial holding in a public issuer for the purposes of this Act if that person has a relevant interest in listed voting securities that comprise 5% or more of a class of listed voting securities of the public issuer.
 (3) A person has a separate substantial holding for the purposes of this Act for each class in respect of which the person has a substantial holding under subsection (2).
-(4) The percentage of securities that a person has in a class, for the purposes of this subpart, is calculated as follows:number held totalif—
+(4) The percentage of securities that a person has in a class, for the purposes of this subpart, is calculated as follows:if—
   - **number held** is the number of securities, in that class, in which the person has a relevant interest
   - **total** is the total number of securities in that class.